 So what melatonin actually seems to be doing is sending a signal for "typical nighttime behavior."
 If you're a human or other "diurnal" (active during the day) species, that signal will mean "go to sleep."
 For a mouse, that same signal means to sneak into your kitchen and forage for food.
 And if you battle chronic insomnia, your typical nighttime behavior might be staring at the ceiling and praying for sleep.

 The guidelines also recommend that any medication be paired with a treatment like cognitive behavioral therapy for insomnia (CBT-I).
 While some medications can be as effective as CBT-I in the short term, CBT-I has a better track record for helping in the long term, even without medication.
-(You can read about the basics of CBT-I here: How to Fix Broken Sleep.)
+(You can read about the basics of CBT-I here.)

-So while melatonin won't cure most people's insomnia, there are other options that can be very effective, and in the case of CBT-I involve no medications or related side effects.
+So while melatonin won't cure most people's insomnia, there are other options that can be very effective, and, as in the case of CBT-I, they may involve no medications or side effects.